konata/Raytracing.jeb/README.md

 5. run `File` -> `Plugins` -> `Execute an Engine Plugin` -> `Retracing`, fill designated mapping file and click ok
 6. have fun

+### Caveats

+all functions are tested against Jeb 3.19.1 with a Pro license, as https://www.pnfsoftware.com/jeb/manual/dev/introducing-jeb-extensions/ per Non-Pro License type can not use plugins